Diagnosing Managed Service for PostgreSQL cluster performance issues

 Performance diagnostics in the left-hand panel. -

-To find the plateau, adjust the period for which to plot the chart.
+To find the plateau, adjust the time window of the chart.

 -

-On the Sessions tab, in the Slice field, select WAIT_EVENT.
+On the Sessions tab, select WAIT_EVENT in the Slice field.

 -

-Find the wait events that caused the high CPU usage by hovering over the plateau.
-A pop-up window will display all the possible wait events.
-Events with the highest values affect the issue the most.
+To identify the wait events that caused the high CPU usage, hover over the plateau.
+A pop-up window will appear, showing all relevant wait events.
+The wait events with highest values are the primary contributors to the performance issue.

 -

-In the list of queries below the chart, look for queries that show a large number of detected wait events.
+In the list of queries below the chart, identify the queries associated with a high count of wait events.

 To view the logs: